cs3157-borowski/guides/login.md

 ssh YOUR_UNI@bb.cs.columbia.edu
 ```

-You should be prompted to input your password which you should have received in an email.
-Note, you will not see the characters you type when entering the password.
+You should be prompted to input your password which you should have received in an email titled `Your BB Server Account`. **Note, you will not see the characters you type when entering the password.**

 ## Interacting with the Shell